tago-io/tago-sdk-js/account.rst

 .info
 ======
-Get informations about the bucket
+Get information about the bucket

 | **Syntax**
 | *.info(/id/)*